ealashwali/ealashwali.github.io/_pages/cv.md

 Profile
 ======
 A hardworking and ambitious person, striving  to make a difference in my society through research and education.
-I work as a lecturer  in King Abdulaziz University (KAU), Saudi Arabia with a Master of Science (MSc.) in Information Security from University College London (UCL) and Bachelor of Science (BSc.) in Computer Science from KAU.
-I am passionate about  doing further research in information security area.
+I work as an Assistant Professor in King Abdulaziz University (KAU), Saudi Arabia with a DPhil. in Cyber Security from the University of Oxford, UK.
+I am passionate about education and research in the cyber security area.

 Education
 ======
+* DPhil.
+(Phd.) in Cyber Security, University of Oxford, 2020.
 * MSc. in Information Security, University College London (UCL), 2012.
 * Diploma in English for Academic Purposes, University College London (UCL), 2011.
 * BSc. in Computer Science, King Abdulaziz University (KAU), 2004.